The Chronicles of Shadow — Sequel to the Corwin Cycle

 “Then you are never bored, are you?”

-“You two,” I interjected, coughing politely, “need to make out.”
+“You two,” I interjected with a small cough, “need to make out.”

 Looks were directed toward me, but nothing got said.
 Something was happening behind us.

 of Chaos parted like grass before a strong wind.
 Through the gap thus

 created floated a platform with low rails woven of flowers, attended by a

 retinue of minotaurs.
 Alone upon this gliding stage was a woman robed